Lajos Kossuth: Early years

-Zsuzsanna Erzsébet Paulina Kossuth (* Sátoraljaújhely, 19 February 1817 - † New York, 29 June 1854).
-[5] Her husband, Rudolf János Kálmán Meszlényi from Meszlén (* Kisdém, 30 August 1813– † Székesfehérvár, 2 January 1848), envoy of the assembly of Fejér County, landowner.

-Karolina Kossuth raised her children as strict Lutherans.
-As a result of his mixed ancestry, and as was quite common during his era, her children spoke three languages – Hungarian, German and Slovak - even in their early childhood.
+Lajos' mother, Karolina, raised her children as strict Lutherans.
+As a result of their mixed ancestry, and as was quite common during his era, her children spoke three languages – Hungarian, German and Slovak – even in their early childhood.

-He studied at the Piarist college of Sátoraljaújhely and the Calvinist college of Sárospatak (for one year) and the University of Pest (now Budapest).
+Lajos studied at the Piarist college of Sátoraljaújhely and the Calvinist college of Sárospatak (for one year) and the University of Pest (now Budapest).
 At nineteen he entered his father's legal practice.
 Between 1824 and 1832 he practiced law in his native Zemplén County.
-His career quickly took off, thanks also to his father, who was a lawyer for several higher aristocratic families, and thus involved his son in the administration, and his son soon took over some of his father's work.
+His legal and political career advanced steadily, partly due to family connections, as his father, who was a lawyer for several higher aristocratic families, and thus involved his son in the administration, and his son soon took over some of his father's work.
 He first became a lawyer in the Lutheran parish of Sátoraljaújhely, in 1827 he became a judge, and later he became a prosecutor in Sátoraljaújhely.
 During this time, in addition to his office work, he made historical chronologies and translations.
 In the national census of 1828, in which taxpayers were counted in order to eliminate tax disparities, Kossuth assisted in the organization of the census of Zemplén county.
 He was popular locally, and having been appointed steward to the countess Szapáry, a widow with large estates, he became her voting representative in the county assembly and settled in Pest.
 He was subsequently dismissed on the grounds of some misunderstanding in regards to estate funds.

+Ancestry

+The House of Kossuth, into which Lajos was born, originated from the county of Turóc (now partially Turiec region, Košúty, north-central Slovakia).
+They acquired the rank of nobility in 1263 from King Béla IV.
+The Kossuths married into the Zathureczky, Nedeczky, Borcsány, and Prónay families, amongst others.
+Lajos Kossuth's paternal grandmother was a Beniczky and her Beniczky ancestors had married into the following families: Farkas, Zmeskal (one-eight Polish ancestry); Révay, Pajor (one-quarter German Baierle Magyarized to Pajor); and finally, Prónay.
+Lajos Kossuth's mother, Karolina Weber (1770–1853), was born to a Lutheran family (Kaltensteìn-Hidegkövy) of three-quarters-German and Magyarized-German (with one-quarter of their descent unknown), living in Upper Hungary (today partially Slovakia).